Stape

 Conclusion

-With ITP's cookies and other data collection restrictions, Safari has led the privacy crusade.
-However, other browsers, including Chrome, which has more than 50% of the browser market, have also started implementing anti-tracking mechanisms.
+By implementing ITP's cookie and data collection restrictions, Safari has positioned itself as a leader in the push for online privacy.
+However, different browsers, including Chrome, which has more than 50% of the browser market, have also started implementing anti-tracking mechanisms.

 Using Cookie Extender will help you enjoy the advantages of server-side tracking even for platforms that do not support server-side tracking or cannot technically be used on the server.